Caps (gamer): 2021 season

-After worst placement the organization has ever seen the players didn't qualify for either MSI nor Worlds.
+After worst placement the organization has ever seen the players didn't qualify for either MSI nor Worlds after losing 2–3 in a deciding match against Fnatic.
 The roster would go on to bench players Wunder, Rekkles and Mikyx.

+In the end of 2021, Caps decided to extend the contract with G2 through 2025.

 2022 season

-Caps started 2022 spring split with mostly new squad consisting of Sergen "Broken Blade" Çelik, Victor "Flakked" Lirola and Raphaël "Targamas" Crabbé.
+Caps started the 2022 Spring Split with a mostly new squad consisting of Sergen "Broken Blade" Çelik, Victor "Flakked" Lirola, and Raphaël "Targamas" Crabbé.
 While the spring regular split started off slowly, ending in a fourth-place finish, Caps and G2 won the playoffs after falling to the lower bracket and winning 12 consecutive games.